-Farmington Public Schools boasts the largest Career and Technical Education (CTE) program in Oakland County, with 11 state-approved programs and more than 60 percent of the students at each of the three high schools participating in these series of courses.
+Farmington Public Schools boasts one of the largest CTE programs in Oakland County, with 11 state-approved programs and more than 60 percent of high school students participating in these series of courses.
 FPS offers its high school students CTE programs designed to prepare them for a broad range of employment and training services, as well as post-secondary education.
 The programs are offered under the guidance of certified teachers, counselors and cooperative education coordinators.
 Please refer to FPS CTE Programs by Career Cluster to learn more about each of our CTE programs and 1.0 exchange credit for Science or World Language or Visual, Performing & Applied Arts.

 Work-Based Learning - formally known as Co-op, is a combination of school-based preparation and actual work experiences designed to enable students to acquire attitudes, skills and knowledge for career and other life roles in real work settings.
 This type of "out of classroom" learning has become very popular and is increasing at a significant rate.
 It is a structured method of instruction whereby students coordinate their high school studies with a job in a field related to their academic or occupational objectives.
 Students and participating businesses develop written training and evaluation plans to guide instruction, and students receive course credit for both their classroom and work experiences and are compensated for their work time.

-Tech Prep - Tech Prep is the name given to programs that offer at least four years of sequential course work at the secondary and post-secondary levels to prepare students for technical careers.
-Programs typically begin in eleventh grade and result in an award of as associate's degree or certificate after two years of post-secondary training.
+Tech Prep - Tech Prep is the name given to programs that offer at least four years of sequential coursework at the secondary and post-secondary levels to prepare students for technical careers.
+Programs typically begin in eleventh grade and result in an award of an associate's degree or certificate after two years of post-secondary training.
 Other Tech Prep combinations are also available, depending on local consortium arrangements.
 Tech Prep is designed to build student competency in academic subjects and to provide broad technical preparation in a career area.
-Course work integrates academic and vocational subject matter and may provide opportunities for dual enrollment in academic and vocational courses at secondary and post-secondary institutions.
+Coursework integrates academic and vocational subject matter and may provide opportunities for dual enrollment in academic and vocational courses at secondary and post-secondary institutions.